vignaesh01/DataverseDevToolsMcpServer/DataverseDevToolsMcpServer/README.md

 - "Find tables containing the keyword ‘invoice’."
 - "Get full metadata for the ‘account’ table."
+- "What is the logical name of the client type field in account table?"
 - "List OptionSet values for field ‘statuscode’ on entity ‘incident’."
 - "Show the privileges defined on the ‘contact’ entity."
 - "List all global OptionSets."